 As mentioned earlier, all brokers are open during all hours that the major currency markets are active.
 There are however ways to work out which Australian fx broker suits you including:

 a) Leverage Levels

 Without leverage making sizeable profit or losses would be near impossible.
-While leverage is a great benefit when forex trading it also increases your risk profile so only experience traders with a large risk appetite should accept high leverage.
+While leverage is a great benefit when forex trading it also increases your risk profile so only experienced traders with a large risk appetite should accept high leverage.

 There are two ways forex brokers make money.
 One way is through spreads which is the difference between the buy and sell rate.
 The second way is set commissions based on trading volume.
 It’s important to work out the volume you plan to trade and then working out based on average spreads/commissions which broker will provide you the best value for money.
-Generally, ECN brokers which allow you to make trades directly with out liquidity providers offer lower spreads than market makers.
+Generally, ECN brokers which allow you to make trades directly without liquidity providers offer lower spreads than market makers.

 c) Execution Speeds

 With currency markets existing often overseas, having fast connections to these markets is critical when forex trading.
 Making sure that your fx broker not only has fast connections to overseas markets (eg through optic fibre cables) combined with fast servers will help give you the edge when trading outside of Australian market hours.
 It also reduced events such as slippage which is when your order is filled lower/higher than when you placed the order due to the delays in execution speeds.
 Some brokers have one-click trading which allows you to execute you trades with one click thus saving time.
 Pepperstone offer some of the fastest execution speeds in the industry.